-Education employers are required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (2013) (RIDDOR) to record all incidents of violence.
-This means that all schools and colleges must have a reporting procedure, for which the headteacher or principal will have day-to-day responsibility.
-Acts of violence to a person at work that result in death, a major injury or being incapacitated for over seven days are reportable to the HSE.
-For detail on what incidents are reportable under RIDDOR, visit www.hse.gov.uk/riddor.
+Education employers are required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (Northern Ireland) 1997 (RIDDOR) to record all incidents of violence.
+This means that all schools and colleges must have a reporting procedure, for which the principal will have day-to-day responsibility.
+Acts of violence to a person at work that result in death, a major injury or being incapacitated for over three days are reportable to the HSENI.
+For detail on what incidents are reportable under RIDDOR, visit www.hseni.gov.uk/report-incident.

-Where the local authority is the employer, its safety committee should regularly review the statistical reports (not naming individuals) and examine and respond to any patterns of violence.
-Where the employer is the school, academy trust or college governing body/board, the same review process should be undertaken by the governing body or school/academy/college safety committee.
+The employer's safety committee should regularly review the statistical reports (not naming individuals) and examine and respond to any patterns of violence.
+Where the employer is an independent school trust or College Board of Governors, the same review process should be undertaken by the Board of Governors or school/college safety committee.
 Therefore, it is important that members report all such incidents.

-All cases of criminal violence must also be reported by the school/academy/college to the police.
-If the school/academy/college is reluctant to do this, the NASUWT Representative should seek advice from the NASUWT Local Association Secretary or Regional Centre.
+All cases of criminal violence must also be reported by the school/college to the police.
+If the school/college is reluctant to do this, the NASUWT Representative should seek advice from the NASUWT Local Association Secretary or NASUWT Northern Ireland.